nicpittman/tropical_pacific_carbon_export/readme.md

 This download link was used:
 http://apdrc.soest.hawaii.edu/erddap/griddap/hawaii_soest_3387_f2e3_e359.nc?uwnd[(1997-01-01):1:(2017-12-01T00:00:00Z)][(-20):1:(20)][(0.125):1:(359.875)],vwnd[(1997-01-01):1:(2017-12-01T00:00:00Z)][(-20):1:(20)][(0.125):1:(359.875)],nobs[(1997-01-01):1:(2017-12-01T00:00:00Z)][(-20):1:(20)][(0.125):1:(359.875)]

-Which came from a chain of links: http://apdrc.soest.hawaii.edu/erddap/griddap/hawaii_soest_3387_f2e3_e359.html From http://apdrc.soest.hawaii.edu/datadoc/ccmp_month_v2.php From: http://www.remss.com/measurements/ccmp/ (Hard to download from here).
+Which came from a chain of links: http://apdrc.soest.hawaii.edu/erddap/griddap/hawaii_soest_3387_f2e3_e359.html From http://apdrc.soest.hawaii.edu/datadoc/ccmp_month_v2.php From: http://www.remss.com/measurements/ccmp/

 But the first link might not work.
 So use the first in the chain of links and download 1997-01-01 to 2017-12-01, -20 to 20 and just take the whole globe.
 Select 'nc' filetype and submit to download.
 Might take a while.

-You will need to then download 2017 to 2020 data manually from http://data.remss.com/ccmp/v02.0/.
-Its possible to write a script to do this.
-But the above links worked faster, and then I manually downloaded the data from 2017 to 2020.
+You will need to then download 2017 to 2020 monthly data manually from http://data.remss.com/ccmp/v02.0/ (ie http://data.remss.com/ccmp/v02.0/Y2018/M01/CCMP_Wind_Analysis_201801_V02.0_L3.5_RSS.nc) .
+Its possible to write a curl or even python script to do this.
+But the above links worked faster.

 Once this is done you will need to run `python 8-CCMP_windspeed_process.py`